ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Professionalism-Reflection.md

 # What are examples of professional vs. unprofessional behaviour in a casual work environment?
 (Hint: Think about communication, meeting etiquette, and teamwork.)

-- Profesional behaviours: communicating concisely, being punctual to meetings, standups or any meetups, respecting other people and their ideas, collaborating with your teammates, providing help and constructive feedback
+- Professional behaviour: communicating concisely, being punctual to meetings, standups or any meetups, respecting other people and their ideas, collaborating with your teammates, providing help and constructive feedback
-- Unprofesional: Be late to meetings without reasonable purposes, ignoring messages, talk rudely to other people by using offensive wording, lack responsibility for your work, not willing to help your teammates or blame them for all the faults
+- Unprofessional: Be late to meetings without reasonable purposes, ignoring messages, talk rudely to other people by using offensive wording, lack responsibility for your work, not willing to help your teammates or blame them for all the faults

 # What does respectful communication look like in remote teams? (e.g., tone in messages, handling disagreements, responding to feedback)